pankaxz/PankajPanwar_RestAPIAssignmentSolution/README.md

 		Note: There is no option to get list of all users as that would be undesirable for security aspect.

-	  => EmployeeController
-  This API provides all the endpoints for the CRUD operations.
+	  => EmployeeController  :  This API provides all the endpoints for the CRUD operations.

         Mapping = /employee

-  Endpoints :
+        Endpoints ->

-  /list_employee  : GET    : Lists all employees in the Database
+          /list_employee:GET: Lists all employees in the Database

-  /add_employee   : POST   : Adds new employee to Database.
+          /add_employee:POST: Adds new employee to Database.
 Takes a response Body of employee details.

-  /{empID}  : GET    : Get employee data by giving Id.
+          /{empID}:GET: Get employee data by giving Id.
 Takes id as a parameter.

-  /update_employee/{empID}  : POST   : Updates the given record in DB.
+          /update_employee/{empID}:POST:Updates the given record in DB.
 Takes a response Body of updated employee details and employeeID.

-  /delete_employee/{empID} 	 : DELETE : Deletes the record with given Id.
+          /delete_employee/{empID}:DELETE:Deletes the record with given Id.
 Takes id as a parameter.

-  /search  : GET    : Get an employee by giving firstName as a parameter.
+          /search:GET:Get an employee by giving firstName as a parameter.

-  /sort : GET    : Lists all employees in sorted order.
+          /sort:GET: Lists all employees in sorted order.
 Takes string parameter as order (asc/desc)